Historic Detroit

 The Livingstone Memorial Light, the world’s only all-marble lighthouse, was designed by legendary Detroit architect Albert Kahn and dedicated Oct.
 17, 1930, on the fifth anniversary of his death.

-At the time, it was said, more ships passed through the channel than the Panama or Suez canals.
+At the time it opened, it was said, more ships passed through the channel than the Panama or Suez canals.
 It stands on the far eastern tip of the island, which the city had just recently filled in at the time.
 The reliefs on the lighthouse were designed by Geza Maroti, who also teamed up with Kahn on the Fisher Building.